UBC-STAT/stat545.stat.ubc.ca/content/evaluation/peer-review.md

 As part of this course you will be reviewing, commenting on, and marking other students' assignments.
 This is a mandatory part of the course and you will be marked on your peer reviews (15% of overall course mark).

+[Here's](/evaluation/peer-review-template) a template for giving a peer review.

 ## Schedule

 Peer Reviews will be posted here as they are made available.